isomerpages/gb-assist/_browse-all-licences-SCDF/Petroleum---Flammable-Materials-Transportation-Licence.md

 <p>Class "O" Petroleum - a total of 130 kg (gross weight) in not more than 2 cylinders.</p>
 <p>Class I Petroleum - 20 litres on vehicle constructed to carry goods provided that it does not have roof covering.</p>
 <p>Class II Petroleum - 200 litres on vehicle constructed to carry goods provided that it does not have roof covering.</p>
-<p>Class III Petroleum - 200 litres on vehicle constructed to carry goods provided that it does not have roof covering.&nbsp;</p>
+<p>Class III Petroleum - 200 litres on vehicle constructed to carry goods provided that it does not have roof covering.</p>
-<p>Solid Flammable Material- 10 kg.&nbsp;</p>
+<p>Solid Flammable Material- 10 kg.</p>
-<p>Liquid Flammable Material- 20 litres.&nbsp;</p>
+<p>Liquid Flammable Material- 20 litres.</p>
 <p>Gaseous Flammable Material- a total of 130 kilograms by weight of gas in not more than 2 cylinders</p>
-<p>For further details and the definition of the terms used, you can visit the&nbsp;<a href="https://www.scdf.gov.sg/home/fire-safety/petroleum-and-flammable-material-licences/information-of-p-fm-transport-licence" target="_blank" rel="noopener">SCDF website</a></p>
+<p>For further details and the definition of the terms used, you can visit the<a href="https://www.scdf.gov.sg/home/fire-safety/petroleum-and-flammable-material-licences/information-of-p-fm-transport-licence" target="_blank" rel="noopener">SCDF website</a></p>
 <p><strong>2.
 What conditions do I need to fulfil?</strong></p>
 <ul>
 <li>The owner of the vehicle shall ensure that the transportation of Petroleum / Flammable Materials is carried out in accordance with the Fire Safety (Petroleum &amp; Flammable Materials) Regulations and any other conditions that the Commissioner SCDF considers necessary in the interests of public safety.</li>